EhaboTamimi/pong-clone/README.md

  * Unity3D Pong Tutorial Series - Part 1 - http://www.youtube.com/watch?v=_IzbNanA1Vk
  * Unity3D Pong Tutorial Series - Part 2 - http://www.youtube.com/watch?v=qQ32rGOSg7E

+Tested at Windows, Linux, Android and the Web player (htpp://baraujo.net/pong)

 So, that's it.
 The game is MIT licensed, so you can do whatever you like.